Quicklist: Heat Pumps

 This is generally the process used by refrigerators and air conditioners.
-However, a heat pump could be designed to absorb heat from the warmer environment, and then release heat into the colder environment.
+However, a heat pump is designed to absorb heat from the warmer environment, and then release heat into the colder environment.

-In recent years, however, due to concerns about the environment, heat pumps are increasingly in use.
+In recent years, due to concerns about the environment, heat pumps are increasingly in use.

 Types of Heat Pumps